LWarrens/Nemesis/README.md

 The (1, 1) constructor constructs a neural network expecting 1 input and 1 output.

-**learning_rate**: a variable that can be accessed directly representing the learning rate of the MLP
+**learning_rate**: a variable that can be accessed directly; it represents the learning rate of the MLP

-**decay_rate**: a variable that can be accessed directly representing the learning rate of the MLP
+**decay_rate**: a variable that can be accessed directly; it represents the learning rate of the MLP

-(*TODO:* make accessors for these variables)

 Currently, an MLP can be saved and loaded to a json file using the MLP's load and save functions.